jasongoodwin/topics/README.md

 # topics-rs
 A redis-pub/sub-inspired Rust demo/project showing an in memory topic store that publishes updates to consumers.

-This project is a demonstration, not intended for production use.
+This project is a demonstration and for us to learn together!
+It's not intended for production use currently, although would be a good seed project.
 See REDIS if you need something similar as the channels and pub/sub features are well developed.

 ## Status